Post job

 Cooks/servers are employees who take on the dual role of being a cook and a server in the restaurant.
 They are usually trained cooks who are in charge of preparing meals for the guests.
 They prepare ingredients, cook them according to the recipe, and serve them to guests.
 They are responsible for ensuring that the food is prepared and served to guests within the promised time.
 They are in charge of managing the pantry, ensuring that the stock is fresh, and checking whether the stock is low.
 They are expected to have culinary skills, precision, and time management skills.

-We looked at the average can maker annual salary and compared it with the average of a metal patternmaker apprentice.
-Generally speaking, metal patternmaker apprentices receive $69,202 higher pay than can makers per year.
+We looked at the average can maker salary and compared it with the wages of a metal patternmaker apprentice.
+Generally speaking, metal patternmaker apprentices are paid $69,202 higher than can makers per year.

-As far as similarities go, this is where it ends because a can maker responsibility requires skills such as "work ethic," "customer orders," "making sandwiches," and "smoothies."
+While similarities exist, there are also some differences between can makers and metal patternmaker apprentice.
+For instance, can maker responsibilities require skills such as "work ethic," "customer orders," "making sandwiches," and "smoothies."
 Whereas a metal patternmaker apprentice is skilled in "mig," "hand tools," "drill press," and "machine operation."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-The education levels that metal patternmaker apprentices earn is a bit different than that of can makers.
+The education levels that metal patternmaker apprentices earn slightly differ from can makers.
 In particular, metal patternmaker apprentices are 2.4% less likely to graduate with a Master's Degree than a can maker.
 Additionally, they're 0.2% less likely to earn a Doctoral Degree.

-But both careers also use different skills, according to real can maker resumes.
-While can maker responsibilities can utilize skills like "work ethic," "making sandwiches," "smoothies," and "food orders," some cook/servers use skills like "kitchen equipment," "allergies," "drink orders," and "fryers."
+Each career also uses different skills, according to real can maker resumes.
+While can maker responsibilities can utilize skills like "work ethic," "making sandwiches," "smoothies," and "food orders," cook/servers use skills like "kitchen equipment," "allergies," "drink orders," and "fryers."

-The journeyman patternmaker profession generally makes a higher amount of money when compared to the average salary of can makers.
-The difference in salaries is journeyman patternmakers making $6,744 higher than can makers.
+An average journeyman patternmaker eans a higher salary compared to the average salary of can makers.
+The difference in salaries amounts to journeyman patternmakers earning a $6,744 higher average salary than can makers.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from can maker resumes include skills like "work ethic," "customer service," "customer orders," and "making sandwiches," whereas a journeyman patternmaker might be skilled in "cnc," "blueprint specifications," "machine set-ups," and "core boxes. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from can maker resumes include skills like "work ethic," "customer service," "customer orders," and "making sandwiches," whereas a journeyman patternmaker is more likely to list skills in "cnc," "blueprint specifications," "machine set-ups," and "core boxes. "

-When it comes to education, journeyman patternmakers tend to earn similar education levels than can makers.
+When it comes to education, journeyman patternmakers tend to earn similar degree levels compared to can makers.
 In fact, they're 2.4% less likely to earn a Master's Degree, and 0.2% less likely to graduate with a Doctoral Degree.